-4.3.7 Curtailment and Outage Terms and Conditions for Resources with TCMS Coverage(07/14/17 Version)
+4.3.4 Curtailment and Outage Terms and Conditions for Resources with TCMS Coverage

-For Dedicated Resources with TCMS coverage identified in section 4.3.6 above, however not including Mid-C Resources Over Non-Firm, BPA shall deliver replacement power to «Customer Name» during any Transmission Event that is announced for the hour(s) of delivery that affects «Customer Name»’s Dedicated Resource, through the duration of the Transmission Event, if any of the following occur:
+For Dedicated Resources that BPA is providing TCMS coverage for pursuant to the terms and conditions of section 4.3.3 above, however not including Mid-C Resources Over Non-Firm, BPA shall not assess an Unauthorized Increase Charge for failure to deliver a Dedicated Resource associated with a Transmission Event through the duration of the Transmission Event, if any of the following occur:

-(1) the Transmission Event affects any firm Point-to-Point Transmission used to deliver the resource to «Customer Name»’s load, as identified in section 4.3.6 of this exhibit; or,
+(1) the Transmission Event affects any firm Point-to-Point Transmission used to deliver the resource to «Customer Name»’s load; or,

-(2) the Transmission Event affects the secondary network transmission used to deliver the resource to «Customer Name»’s load, as identified in section 4.3.6 of this exhibit; or,
+(2) the Transmission Event affects the secondary network transmission used to deliver the resource to «Customer Name»’s load; or,

-Option 1: Include the following for customers served exclusively by Transfer Service and for customers that have load BOTH directly connected and served by Transfer Service.
+Option 1: Include the following for customers served exclusively by Transfer Service or for customers that are BOTH directly-connected and served by Transfer Service.

 (3) Transmission Services has curtailed firm network transmission pursuant to section 33.6 or 33.7 of the BPA OATT; or,

-(4) the Transmission Event affects the firm network transmission obtained by Power Services from a Third Party Transmission Provider and used to deliver the resource to «Customer Name»’s load, as identified in section 4.3.6 of this exhibit.
+(4) the Transmission Event affects the firm network transmission obtained by Power Services from a Third-Party Transmission Provider and used to deliver the resource to «Customer Name»’s load.

 End Option 1

-Option 2: Include the following for customers that are exclusively directly connected.
+Option 2: Include the following for customers that are exclusively directly-connected.

 (3) Transmission Services has curtailed firm network transmission pursuant to section 33.6 or 33.7 of the BPA OATT.